egglog/

 224

-225 // only extract constructors, skip view tables when requested for proof extraction, and respect unextractable/hidden flag
+225 // only extract constructors (and functions with term_constructor), skip view tables when requested for proof extraction, and respect unextractable/hidden flag

 226 if !unextractable